trinity-y/rest-counter/README.md

 now, i must explain.

-(by the way, this only works for full bars because, i mean, don't be lazy and count that eighth beat rest okay?)
+(by the way, this only works for full bars)

 first, input your tempo (bpm). make sure it's an integer, letters will break it!